RamosPabloA/NPC_Dusk_MOD/README.md

 Is Dusk compatible with mod X?
 - Dusk should work fine with other mods.
 Install them together with other NPCs.

+Is Dusk compatible Enhanced Edition (Trilogy)/EET?
+- Dusk should work fine with EE (Trilogy) or EET.

+Is Dusk compatible Classic Edition?
+- So far, Dusk Mod is not compatible with this version.

 ## Contacts

 - Follow us on social networks: [Facebook](https://www.facebook.com/bg2duskmod "Facebook")